Diffusion differentiable resampling: Convergence analysis

 Furthermore, there exists a linear choice $t\mapsto T(t)$ such that $\lim_{t\to\infty} \mathsf{W}_2(\widetilde{q}_t, q_t) = 0$. \end{corollary} \begin{proof} See Appendix~\ref{app:proof-corollary}. \end{proof} Corollary~\ref{corollary:asymp} shows that the diffusion resampling converges as $t\to\infty$, noting that $N$ is a function of $t$.
 The required assumptions are rather mild, and notably, we did not assume any specific decaying rate on $C_e$.
 The result also suggests that we should choose the reference $\refmeasure$ close to $\pi$, and that the spectral gap of $\pi$ is not too large.
 There is likely an optimal $b$ (Lambert function) that minimises the error bound but its explicit value may be hard to know prior to running the algorithm.
 One may also note that the factor $N^{-c}$ seems suboptimal, as it becomes slower than the importance sampling rate $N^{-r}$.
 The factor can be further tightened, as explained in Appendix~\ref{app:proof-corollary}. \begin{remark} When choosing the reference $\refmeasure$ to be a Gaussian, $t\mapsto\overline{C}_e(t, T(t))$ can grow no faster than a polynomial in any of the two arguments, since here $t\mapsto C_e(t)$ decays exponentially.
 See also~\citet[][Remark 3]{DeBortoli2025convergence}. \end{remark} Remark~\ref{remark:gaussian} show that the required sample size $N$ needs to grow only \emph{polynomially} in $T$ (or equivalently $t$).
 This result improves upon that of~\citet{Corenflos2021} whose sample size scales \emph{exponentially} in their entropy regularisation term $1 \, / \, \varepsilon$, and hence potentially implying cheaper computation.

-A natural follow-up question is whether we can improve the error bound by eliminating the error due to $p_T \approx \refmeasure$, that is, $\mathsf{W}_1(p_T, \refmeasure)$ in Proposition~\ref{proposition:main}.
+A natural follow-up question is whether we can improve the error bound by eliminating the error due to $p_T \approx \refmeasure$.
 This may be achieved by using the technique in~\citet{Corenflos2024FBS, Zhao2024rsta}, where a forward-backward Gibbs chain $(p_{T | 0}, q_{T|0})$ is constructed to avoid explicit sampling from the marginal $p_T$.
 This essentially transforms the error $p_T \approx \refmeasure$ into a statistical correlation of the chain.
 However, since Markov chains typically converge geometrically as well, the required number of chain steps is likely comparable to the diffusion time $T$~\citep{Meyn2009, Andrieu2024}.
 Furthermore, in practice we only have access to the approximate conditional $\widetilde{q}_{T|0}$.
 Nonetheless, we may still benefit computationally from the fact that a fixed $T$ can allow for moderate discretisation.
-We leave this for future investigation.